Nuitka/Nuitka-website/posts/nuitka-release-0533.rst

 -----

-- Finally the asyncgen tests can be enabled in the CPython 3.6 test suite as the corrupting crasher has been identified.
+- Finally the asyncgen tests can be enabled in the CPython 3.6 test suite as the corrupting crash has been identified.

 - Cover ever more cases of spurious permission problems on Windows.